scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 about this set of points (e.g. "these two points are similar").
 Note that some information can be contained in the ordering of these tuples (see for instance the section :ref:`learning_on_quadruplets`).
-For more details about the specific of each algorithms, refer to the appropriate section: either :ref:`learning_on_pairs` or :ref:`learning_on_quadruplets`)
+For more details about specific forms of tuples, refer to the appropriate sections (:ref:`learning_on_pairs` or :ref:`learning_on_quadruplets`).

-The `tuples` argument is the first argument of every method (like the X argument for classical algorithms in scikit-learn).
+The `tuples` argument is the first argument of every method (like the `X` argument for classical algorithms in scikit-learn).
 The second argument is the label of the tuple: its semantic depends on the algorithm used.
-For instance for pairs learners ``y`` is a label indicating whether the pair is of similar samples or dissimilar samples.
+For instance for pairs learners `y` is a label indicating whether the pair is of similar samples or dissimilar samples.

 Then one can fit a Weakly Supervised Metric Learner on this tuple, like this:

 >>> my_algo.fit(tuples, y)

-Like in a classical setting we split the points ``X`` between train and test, here we split the ``tuples`` between train and test.
+Like in a classical setting we split the points `X` between train and test, here we split the `tuples` between train and test.

 >>> from sklearn.model_selection import train_test_split
 >>> pairs_train, pairs_test, y_train, y_test = train_test_split(pairs, y)